 Treasurer

-Hiren is a dedicated and experienced finance professional who is passionate about developing the not for profit sector.
+Hiren is a dedicated and experienced finance professional who is passionate about developing the not-for-profit sector.
 Hiren joined PCWA Board as a Treasurer in December 2017.
 He is an accomplished chartered accountant and holds a Master of Business Administration from Curtin University, Western Australia.
 Hiren brings to the Board a wide variety of skills and experience in financial and commercial leadership, corporate governance and strategic thinking.

 Hiren has worked in various industries that include audit and consultancy, manufacturing and not for profit during his career.
 His current position is Chief Financial Officer with Silver Chain Group, a ’for purpose’ organisation with the vision to provide the world’s best heath and aged care in the home so Australians can confidently live their lives as they choose.
 At Silver Chain, Hiren has been involved in the growth and expansion of palliative care services in Western Australia and across Australia including setting up the world-first successful social impact investment bond.